 Today, reminders of their great sacrifice can be seen across the Western Front.
 No family was left untouched by the devasation this war caused, and today a journey to the battlefields of the Somme is always a very poignant experience.
 In addition to the graves of the Commonwealth cemeteries, many memorials, museums and places of remembrance are visited by thousands of Australians and New Zealanders each year.

-Australian and New Zealand sites of remembrance in the Somme are numerous.
-They include the New Zealand Memorial located on the very position of the New Zealand battle of 15th September 1916; the memorial to the New Zealand missing in Caterpillar Valley Cemetery, Longueval; the Australian National Memorial and poignant Franco-Australian Museum in Villers-Bretonneux; Pozières and the various memorials in remembrance of the Australians who fought for this strategic position; the Australian Corps Memorial at Le Hamel, on the site of General Sir John Monash's well planned battle of 4th July 1918; and Mont Saint Quentin, with its memorial to the 2nd Australian Division and interpretative walking trail.
+There are a great number of Australian and New Zealand sites of remembrance in the Somme including the New Zealand Memorial located on the very position of the New Zealand battle of 15th September 1916; the memorial to the New Zealand missing in Caterpillar Valley Cemetery, Longueval; the Australian National Memorial and poignant Franco-Australian Museum in Villers-Bretonneux; Pozières and the various memorials in remembrance of the Australians who fought for this strategic position; the Australian Corps Memorial at Le Hamel, on the site of General Sir John Monash's well planned battle of 4th July 1918; and Mont Saint Quentin, with its memorial to the 2nd Australian Division and interpretative walking trail.

-Other sites of interest to Australian and New Zealand visitors include the Historial, Museum of the Great War, especially with its exhibition displays about the Australian role in WW1 and the capture of Péronne in 1918; the Somme 1916 Museum in Albert; and Amiens Cathedral with its plaques of remembrance to the Allied troops.
-The Underground City of Naours is another place of particular interest.
-Loacted just to the north of Amiens, these old caves were a tourist attraction in the early 20th century, and Allied servicement often visited them.
-A number even left their names upon the walls...
+Other sites of interest include the Historial, Museum of the Great War, especially with its exhibition displays about the Australian role in WW1 and the capture of Péronne in 1918; the Somme 1916 Museum in Albert, Amiens Cathedral and the Underground City of Naours with its galleries that were visited by Allied servicemen during the war.

 The Australian Department of Veterans’ Affairs in partnership with local authorities, is developping an Australian Remembrance Trail.
 The trail will link the sites most significant to Australian remembrance, and aims to improve visitors’ understanding and appreciation of the achievements and sacrifices of the Australians.